Hezbollah head: Response to al-Arouri killing will 'inevitably come'

 "The solution for the settlers of the north is to go to their government and demand that it stop the aggression against Gaza," Nasrallah said.

-Nasrallah said when he war stops on Gaza and this page is turned Lebanon stands before the chance to liberate the rest of its land starting from Naqoura to Shebaa.
+Nasrallah said when the war stops on Gaza and this page is turned Lebanon stands before the chance to liberate the rest of its land starting from Naqoura to Shebaa.

 "We are now facing a historic opportunity to completely liberate every inch of our land" by opening the Lebanese front in south again, Nasrallah affirmed.